TeslaNeuro/Phase-Synchronizer/README.md

 - Space
 - Reliability

+At higher frequencies the system becomes less reliable and needs a complete re-design to achieve better phase corretion.
+Thus a different approach and method may need to be considered as well.

 ## Applications
 Communication Systems: Maintaining signal coherence in wireless and wired transmissions.
 Audio Processing: Ensuring phase-aligned audio playback from multiple sources.